top of page

 Lee Adhemar G. Feldshon

-Lee has worked as production counsel of films, negotiated screenplay option and purchase agreements for and with various motion picture and television producers, and drafted and reviewed contracts and developed financing structures.
-Motion picture projects include Good Girls Gone, Fly Away (SXSW Official Selection; Arizona International Film Festival Best Feature Award and Special Jury Award for Best Performance), A Tale of the Wind (Jolene Blalock), Killing Zelda Sparks, Gork!, the short Goodbye New York (starring Geoffrey Arend); and feature documentaries such as Darkon: An American Fantasy (2006 SXSW "Audience Award") and Tying the Knot (premiere - TriBeCa Film Festival).
-He has assisted clients with television pilot option and purchase agreements, co-production agreements, and pitch materials for television projects, including representing producers and writers in negotiations with Fox and other producers for scripted and unscripted television projects.
-He has represented personal managers and theatrical booking agents, preparing and negotiating personal manager, booking, and venue agreements.
-He executive produced Fly Away and associate produced Darkon: An American Fantasy, Jonna's Body, Please Hold (Edmonton International Film Festival Official Selection), and Goodbye New York.
+While Lee’s primary practice is live theater, he worked as production counsel of films, negotiated screenplay option and purchase agreements and co-production agreements for various screenwriters and motion picture producers, and prepared above-the-line, below-the-line agreements for film productions.
+Past motion picture projects include Fly Away (SXSW Official Selection; Arizona International Film Festival Best Feature Award and Special Jury Award for Best Performance), A Tale of the Wind (Jolene Blalock), the short Goodbye New York (starring Geoffrey Arend); and feature documentaries such as Darkon: An American Fantasy (2006 SXSW "Audience Award") and Tying the Knot (premiere - TriBeCa Film Festival).
+He is an executive producer of the full-length feature film Fly Away, and an associate producer of Darkon, Jonna's Body, Please Hold (Edmonton International Film Festival Official Selection), and Goodbye New York.

 Lee received a B.A. from Columbia College in 1991 (magna cum laude, Rhodes Scholar State Finalist) and a J.D. from Columbia Law School in 1994 (Harlan Fiske Stone Scholar, Columbia Human Rights Law Review).